International Holocaust Remembrance Alliance

 The International Holocaust Remembrance Alliance (IHRA), until January 2013 known as the Task Force for International Cooperation on Holocaust Education, Remembrance, and Research or ITF, is an intergovernmental organization founded in 1998 which unites governments and experts to strengthen, advance and promote Holocaust education, research and remembrance worldwide and to uphold the commitments of the Declaration of the Stockholm International Forum on the Holocaust.
 The IHRA has 34 member countries, one liaison country and seven observer countries.

-The organization was founded by the then sitting Swedish Prime Minister Göran Persson in 1998.
+The organization was founded by then-prime minister of Sweden Göran Persson in 1998.
 From 26–28 January 2000, the Stockholm International Forum on the Holocaust was held, bringing together high-ranking political leaders and officials from more than forty countries to meet with civic and religious leaders, survivors, educators, and historians.
 Nobel Prize laureate Elie Wiesel served as the Forum's honorary Chairman and Professor Yehuda Bauer was the senior Academic Advisor to the forum.

 The IHRA carries out internal projects, seeks to influence public-policy making on Holocaust-related issues and develops research focusing on lesser known aspects of the Holocaust.
 The IHRA adopted the Working Definition of Antisemitism in 2016 and has since promoted it.
 The IHRA has faced criticism that this definition conflates criticism of Israel or of Zionism with antisemitism.

 Background

-Following a survey in 1997 which revealed that many school children lacked knowledge about the Holocaust, and also affected by his personal experience of visiting the site of the former Neuengamme concentration camp near Hamburg, Swedish Prime Minister Göran Persson decided to launch a debate in parliament about Holocaust education in Sweden.
+Following a survey in 1997 which revealed that many school children lacked knowledge about the Holocaust, and also affected by his personal experience of visiting the site of the former Neuengamme concentration camp near Hamburg, Swedish prime minister Göran Persson decided to launch a debate in parliament about Holocaust education in Sweden.
 This resulted in the Swedish information campaign entitled Levande Historia (Living History).
-Realizing that 'the fight against ignorance about the Holocaust called for an international partnership' Persson also approached US President Bill Clinton and UK Prime Minister Tony Blair for their support in establishing an international organization to support Holocaust education, remembrance, and research worldwide.
+Realizing that 'the fight against ignorance about the Holocaust called for an international partnership' Persson also approached US president Bill Clinton and UK prime minister Tony Blair for their support in establishing an international organization to support Holocaust education, remembrance, and research worldwide.